Asking questions (pt. 2)

 (1 row)

-By running this a few times we can confirm that we get different random articles.
-Although, something seems to be a bit off… There are some article titles starting with the prefix Category:
+Running this query multiple times confirms that we get different random articles.
+However, some article titles start with the prefix Category:

 Some ad-hoc data cleaning